codepath/web103_finalproject/milestones/milestone1.md

 - Coming up with a consistent schedule to meet and assign tasks will be very important to make good progress and meet our goals

-- Communication of blockers and clarifying questions will help development progress smoothly
+- Communication of blockers and clarifying questions will help development progress smoothly.